ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

     larger jobs can be processed faster, and they do not block smaller jobs for too long.

-    As a <b>system administrator</b>, I want to be able to adjust the number of parallel jobs, so that I can control the resourece consumption on the server.
+    As a <b>system administrator</b>, I want to be able to adjust the number of parallel jobs, so that I can control the resource consumption on the server.

-    As a <b>teacher</b>, I want archiving jobs to start as soon as I enqueue them, so that I can access the archived data in a timely manner.
+    As a <b>teacher</b>, I want archiving jobs to be processed as soon as I initiate them, so that I can access the archived data in a timely manner.

 ### User Interface and User Experience